ORUNSOLU/ALX-AWS-PROJECTS/README.md

 # Summary of Lab Tasks

 ### Module 2[^2]
-[x]: Learnt about the AWS Well Architected Framework
+* Learnt about the AWS Well Architected Framework
-[x]: Learnt and understood best practices for building solutions on AWS
+* Learnt and understood best practices for building solutions on AWS
-[x]: Learnt about AWS Global Infrastructure
+* Learnt about AWS Global Infrastructure

-### Module 3[^1]
+### Module 3
-[^1]: Hosted a Static website using Amazon S3 and enabled access to the bucket
+* Hosted a Static website using Amazon S3 and enabled access to the bucket
-[^2]: Implemented a data lifecycle strategy in Amazon S3 & object versioning on the buckets
+* Implemented a data lifecycle strategy in Amazon S3 & object versioning on the buckets
-[^3]: Implemented a disaster recovery in Amazon S3
+* Implemented a disaster recovery in Amazon S3

 ### Module 4
 [^1]: Created an EFS file system and mounted it to an EC2 instance